(Last Updated On: January 2, 2024)

 - Milk Soup with Dumplings – Tiny little dumplings are added together with milk and sugar for a real breakfast or lunch treat.

-- Instant Pot Chili Recipe – Lots of ingredients in this delicious chili, such as lean ground beef, dark red and light red kidney beans, black beans, chili beans, petite diced tomatoes, chili ready tomatoes, water, chili powder, cayenne pepper, garlic powder, and brown sugar.
+- Instant Pot Chili Recipe – Lots of ingredients in this delicious chili, such as lean ground beef, dark red and light red kidney beans, black beans, chili beans, petite diced tomatoes, chili ready tomatoes, chili powder, cayenne pepper, garlic powder, and brown sugar.
 Yum!

 A wife, a mother to a son and a daughter, and a grandmother to three granddaughters.
 Flo loves sharing recipes passed down from her own mother, her mother-in-law, and her grandmother as well as new recipes created with her daughter, Tamara Ray.